 I approached the ARI once more with the “ideal” spot in the bag and the process began again.
 Letters, memos, aerial pictures, maps, meetings, you name it…I complied with every request and met with whomever had anything to do with this approval, even remotely, but to no avail.
 The spot was too close to the Canal and the Commission was not too keen on the idea.
 I was told to look for another site because it would not be approved.

 Back to square one again!
-I was ready to quit then.
+I was about ready to quit then.
 I had been in this search for over a year and I was fed up with bureaucracy.
-I seriously considered dedicating my efforts to expand my operations in El Valle de Antón where I had recently completed an ecoturist attraction called the Canopy Adventure.
+I seriously considered dedicating my efforts to expanding my operations in El Valle de Antón where I had recently completed an ecoturist attraction called the Canopy Adventure.
 But dreams are worth pursuing, so I kept going.

-This time, the support of a U.S. employee of the Panama Canal Commission proved to be critical.
+This time, the support of a US employee of the Panama Canal Commission proved to be critical.
 Tom Duty, Manager of the Real Estate Management Division, said offhandedly at the end of a meeting in which site no. 2 had been turned down: “Raúl, have you ever been to Semaphore Hill?
 There is a USAF radar tower there and it reverts to Panama in November of this year, take a look at it, you might like it”.
-I had never even heard of the place…Semaphore Hill…it was not in Gamboa, it’s name brought images of traffic and street lights and, frankly, I was despondent, but I decided to take a look at it anyway.
+I had never even heard of the place…Semaphore Hill…it was not in Gamboa, its name brought to mind images of traffic and streetlights and, frankly, I was despondent, but I decided to take a look at it anyway.

 “What the heck,” I thought!
 I have invested so much time and effort in this project I might as well take a look at this hill.
-And, after all, as we say in Spanish; “A la tercera va la vencida,” on the third try you win!
+And, after all, as we say in Spanish, “a la tercera va la vencida,” on the third try you win!
 And win I did!

-Two weeks later I visited Semaphore Hill accompanied by Gladys Diaz, who is Tom Duty’s Deputy, several USAF and ARI personnel, and a couple of civilians of the Treaty Implementation Department of the Southern Command.
+Two weeks later I visited Semaphore Hill accompanied by Gladys Diaz, who is Tom Duty’s Deputy, several USAF and ARI personnel, and a couple of civilians from the Treaty Implementation Department of the Southern Command.
 Even though nobody brought the key and we couldn’t go inside the building, I immediately liked the place.
 I did not know what I was going to do with it but I liked it right away, it was indeed love at first sight!